airborne-commando/OPSEC-OSINT-Tools/README.md

 Can you predict someone’s behavior with this? not exactly; people are unpredictable at times.

+Will also point out that some of the sources may be 404'd, use the [wayback machine](https://web.archive.org/) for a snapshot or [archive](https://archive.ph/).

 # OSINT/OPSEC Tools

 A list of OSINT/OPSEC tools I made, forked, and/or use.